 - Open Innovation and R&D Management (Laurea Magistrale in Innovation Management, in collabioration with University of Trento)

 - High-tech Entrepreneurship (for Sant'Anna undergrads and PhD students)

 - Management of Innovation and common good (for Sant'Anna undergrads)

 - Innovation Policies in Israel (for Sant'Anna undergrads)

 - Management of spin-off companies (Master KEI – Università di Bologna and Netval)

-- Third mission of universities (Crui, Netval, Codau, various universities)
+- Impact and Third mission of universities (Crui, Netval, Codau, various universities)

 - Open Innovation and entrepreneurship (Master Scalability, Università di Pisa and Scuola Superiore Sant’Anna)

-- Management of Innovation and common good (Istituto Universitario Sophia, Università di Camerino)
+- Management of Innovation and common good (Istituto Universitario Sophia, Università di Camerino, etc.)